badgerloop-software/pod-embedded-nucleo/README.md

 1. Install [Mbed Studio](https://studio.os.mbed.com)
 2. Create an [Mbed OS Account](https://os.mbed.com) - They don't send emails so thumbs up for that
 3. Log into Mbed studio with your mbed os Account
-4. Click the Source Control tab on the left bar (looks like the GitHub fork icon)
-5. Enter the clone repository URL into the "set remote repository" text box
-6. Click the top option on the left bar again (Looks like a fancy "S")
+4. Click File -> Import Program, put the git clone URL in the URL field
+5. Install Mbed OS libraries in the bottom libraries tab if needed.
+Sometimes on first clone an update is needed.
 7. Set the target as the "NUCLEO-L432KC"
 8. Enjoy programming your Mbed enabled STM Nucleo